adobe/helix-home/docs/architecture-v2.md

 1. Helix 1 – a bring-your-own (Adobe I/O) runtime framework-driven approach that would allow server-side customization
 2. [Helix 2](#helix-2) – a software as a service that relies on client-side customization
-3. [Helix 3](#helix-3) – a software as a service with superior availability and performance with the same feature set as Helix 2
+3. [Helix 3](architecture-v3.md) – a software as a service with superior availability and performance with the same feature set as Helix 2

-The current version of the architecture is Helix 3, prior versions stay documented as long as they are in active use.
+This document describes an outdated architecture, but it can be helpful to trace the evolution of the architecture.

 ## Helix 2